 Integrated dealer platforms will eliminate the gaps in communication that currently cause most service failures.
 Instead of three separate systems with three separate teams making phone calls, a single platform will orchestrate the entire fulfillment chain from factory to installation.

-How does real-time tracking reduce cabinet delivery damage?
+How much does technology reduce cabinet delivery failures and damage?

 About CDS Logistics: Experts in Big and Bulky Last Mile Delivery